Preschool Activities with Easy Setups

 Play dough activity with jar lids

-Try setting jar lids with the play dough and see what kids imagine!
+Try setting jar lids or a kid-size rolling pin with the play dough and see what kids imagine! (aff.)

 Related: Play Dough Pinterest Board